Azure/bicep-registry-modules/avm/res/app/managed-environment/README.md

 ### Parameter: `internal`

 Boolean indicating the environment only has an internal load balancer.
 These environments do not have a public static IP resource.
 If set to true, then "infrastructureSubnetId" must be provided.
-Required to make the resource WAF compliant.
+Required if zoneRedundant is set to true to make the resource WAF compliant.

 - Required: No
 - Type: bool